Omit-m/Python-Code/README.md

 This repository contains my practice, experiments, and small projects as I revisit Python from the fundamentals and gradually move toward more advanced concepts.

+## credit

+All credit goes to Tamim Shahriar Subeen Sir.
+I learned and implemented the programs in this repository by following his books.
+For more information about those books, please email (book@subeen.com)

 ## 🎯 Goals

 * Refresh my Python fundamentals